MiguelAraCo/stardog-docker/README.md

     stardog-admin server start --foreground
   ```

-  **Note:** The parameters provided to the container is the actual command used to run a Stardog server `stardog-admin server start --foreground`
+  **Note:** The parameters provided to the container are the actual command used to run a Stardog server `stardog-admin server start --foreground`

 ### Running other commands